Why Buyers Choose Tequesta

 - Estate Tier: $1.5M–$5M

-- Premier Waterfront Estates: $5M+ depending on frontage, depth, and unobstructed navigability
+- Premier Waterfront Estates: $5M+ depending on frontage, water depth, elevation, views, and navigability

 Types of Properties in Tequesta